 I’m not sure why the Women’s Center could not have single stall restrooms, but maybe this is one of those situations where the inspector was misinformed?
 I don’t know, but it all seems ridiculous to me.
 Can you imagine if we were required to have gendered single stall bathrooms at home?
 What about the campgrounds or art’s market?
-We seem to accept these single, gender-neutral bathrooms just fine, but we can’t or won’t accept the ones inside a building.
+We seem to accept these gender-neutral bathrooms just fine, but we can’t or won’t allow the ones inside a building.

-When we look at what other cities report throughout the U.S.A., we will see a huge disparity in the way data on LGBT murders is disclosed – if at all.
+When we look at what other cities report throughout the U.S.A., we will see a disparity with data for LGBT murders – if it is disclosed at all.

 The United Nations first began collecting data – Worldwide – on trans and homicides in 2011.
-The United Nations gets involved when death rates of a class and subclass of people begin to meet the definition for genocide.
+The United Nations gets involved when death rates of a class and subclass of people meet the definition of genocide.

-In 2013, the FBI began recording hate crimes motivated by gender and gender identification biases — for example, attacks on transgender people.
-Crimes motivated by gender identification rose from 31 in 2013 to 114 in 2015, according to FBI reports.
-CNN.com January 12, 2017
+In 2013, the FBI began recording hate crimes motivated by gender and gender identification biases — such as attacks on transgender people.
+Crimes motivated by gender identification rose from 31 in 2013 to 114 in 2015, according to FBI reports (CNN.com, 2017, January 12).

-Genocide is defined as the deliberate killing of a large group of people, especially those of a particular ethnic group or nation.New Oxford American Dictionary.
+Genocide: the deliberate killing of a large group of people, especially those of a particular ethnic group or nation.New Oxford American Dictionary.

-the discrepancies of de jure versus de facto practices underline the need for systematic training, especially of police, correctional personnel, teachers, healthcare workers and the judiciary, to understand the rights and the situation of transgender people. transrespect-transphobia.org
+“the discrepancies of de jure versus de facto practices underline the need for systematic training, especially of police, correctional personnel, teachers, healthcare workers, and the judiciary, to understand the rights and the situation of transgender people.” transrespect-transphobia.org

-So far we have a current count of 27 trans females of color who have been reported murdered in 2016.
-This does not account for all the other transcides.
+So far, we have a current count of 27 trans females of color reported murdered in 2016.
+This number does not account for all the other transcides.
 We have barriers that skew the data.
-(1) The media misgendering trans-identified victims (2) Misgendering by police in homicide, coroners and health care professionals when names on the birth certificates and or driver’s licenses do not match the outer appearances of the victim (3) Family request that the person is not identified by their preferred identity.”
-Dani Castro, MA MFT, Project Director, Center of Excellence for Transgender Health, UCSF.
+(1) The media misgendering trans-identified victims (2) Misgendering by police in homicide, coroners , and health care professionals when names on the birth certificates and or driver’s licenses do not match the outer appearances of the victim (3) Family request that the person is not identified by their preferred identity.”
+Dani Castro, M.A., M.F.T., Project Director, Center of Excellence for Transgender Health, UCSF.

-In a 2013 report, put out by the National Coalition of Anti Violence Programs, 72% of homicide victims in LGBT-related hate crimes were transgender women of color.
+In a 2013 report, put out by the National Coalition of Anti Violence Programs, 72% of homicide victims in LGBT related hate crimes were transgender women of color.
 This risk increases with intersectionalities; race, religion, and gender.
 People of color, especially those, who are trans female, run the highest risk for homicide.

 Remarks made by some allies that we do not include the LGBT population because they do not fall under the umbrella for hate crimes is misleading.
-Since when does a demographic, such as a number of single households, require the subordinate class qualify for protection against hate crimes before this subordinate class is included in demographics?
+Since when does a demographic, such as some single households, need the subordinate class to qualify for protection against hate crimes before including this class in demographics?